 Online CBT is exactly the same as face-to face in almost every way - you will work with your therapist but the conversation will be via online video conferencing instead of face-to-face.

 We also offer telephone therapy.
 Our therapy is delivered securely and at the time of your session, you simply log in or wait beside the phone and you will have access to engage with your therapist.
+1:1 sessions usually take place once a week and last up to 1 hour.

 Home practice is an important component of CBT and other evidence-based treatments for psychological symptoms.
 Developed collaboratively during therapy sessions, home practice is used to rehearse new skills, practice coping strategies, and restructure destructive beliefs.